“Whisper the dog is a slice of home when he greets you.” Alice Engbers, Day girl

 Michell is a boarding and day House for Upper Sixth Form students.
-The House is situated at the top of the school site, enabling the girls to enjoy privacy away from the main school, extensive and exclusive gardens and fun, friendly atmosphere.
-There are two kitchens in which the girls can cook in, , as well as a dining room where the Sixth Form are provided dinner every evening.
-Wednesday night is Wok night, where the school’s head chef, Ian, cooks noodles, stir fries and other culinary dishes in front of of the girls!
+The House is situated at the top of the school site, enabling the girls to enjoy privacy away from the main school, extensive and exclusive gardens and a fun, friendly atmosphere.
+There is a dining room where the Sixth Form are provided with breakfast and supper every day.
+Students may choose to cook for themselves in the large kitchen, overlooking the garden.

 Housemistress: Mrs Helen Rich